The Royal College of Psychiatrists ("the

 consent to your personal data being collected, used and transferred

 in the ways described in this Statement.

 Updating personal data

-example your postal or email address, please let us
+example your postal or email address, please let us know the

 Access to personal data

 All members and associates have a right to access the personal